low-earth-orbit/notes/web-dev-starter-guide.md

 Optional:

-- Bootstrap: This is a popular CSS library.
-Larger organizations have their own frameworks team so they don't use Bootstrap.
+- Bootstrap: A popular CSS library.
+Note that larger organizations often have their own frameworks and may not use Bootstrap.
 - DOM
 - Web API
 - jQuery